jagatrajsingh2000/eytraining/day5/linkedin_storage_brainstorm.md

 For this type of website, we need a place to store files uploaded by users.
 These files can include profile pictures, resume PDFs, certificates, post images, company logos, and banner images.

-Instead of storing these files directly in a database, it is better to use cloud storage.
-The database can store only the file name or file URL, and the actual file can be stored in cloud storage.

 ## Features We Can Implement

 ### Profile Features